 These types of situations prove to be a challenge when offshoring business efforts to regions with volatile economic climates.

 Latin America has been dubbed the murder capital of the world.
 With just 8% of the world’s population, Latin America accounts for roughly a third of global murders, where lethal violence has grown steadily since 2000.
 To put that in perspective, nearly one in every four murders around the world takes place in just four countries: Brazil, Venezuela, Mexico, and Columbia.

-This has led Latin America to a crisis, costing the countries 3% of annual economic output, on average, three times the level of developed countries.
+This has led Latin America to a crisis, costing the countries 3% of annual economic output.
+This is, on average, three times the level of developed countries.

-While many of the murders are gang/cartel related and less likely – but not impossible – to effect traveling business people, kidnapping is not uncommon for traveling business people or tourists perceived as “wealthy” to be held for ransom.
+While many of the murders are gang/cartel related and less likely – but not impossible – to affect traveling business people, kidnapping is not uncommon for tourists perceived as “wealthy” to be held for ransom.
 Will it definitely happen?
-Of course not – but it is more likely in Rio than in Oklahoma City.
+Of course not – but it’s more likely in Rio than in Oklahoma City.

 A Safe and Steady Alternative to Nearshoring

 While outsourcing to Latin American countries can seem cost-effective, there are many unique challenges.
-When looking to outsource your efforts, it’s important to consider these risks and how it will affect your business.
-That liability and uncertainty of the political and economic climates of these countries can prove to be a crippling challenge for businesses who may not have ever considered these issues.
+When looking to outsource your efforts, it’s important to consider these risks and how they’ll affect your business.
+The liability and uncertainty of these countries can prove to be a crippling challenge for businesses who may not have ever considered these issues.

 Onshoring with Rural Sourcing